dcclogin/blog/source/notes/routing-wires-c343.md

 ### Try All Permutations (no pruning)

 Recall:
-- a solution can be represented as a combination of a **permutation** of goals as input.
+- a solution can be represented as a **permutation** of goals as input.

 Therefore it's possible to loop over all permutations until a feasible solution is found.
 Generally, there is no pruning in this solution, which means there might be some unnecessary fails.
 But it depends on the implementation of `nextPermutaion` and can be combined with heuristics.